-Sponsored by: Health & Human Services Department, Epidemiology/Communicable Diseases DivisionLocal health officials have learned of a confirmed case of measles in a person who visited the Portland metro area between August 14-17, 2013.
+Sponsored by: Health and Human Services Department, Disease Control and Prevention (DCAP) DivisionLocal health officials have learned of a confirmed case of measles in a person who visited the Portland metro area between August 14-17, 2013.
 Measles is a highly contagious and potentially serious illness caused by a virus.
 It is spread through the air after a person with measles coughs or sneezes.

 Because most people in our area have been vaccinated against measles, the risk to the general public is low.
 However, people who were in the same locations as the contagious traveler should be aware of their measles vaccination history and be alert to any symptoms.
 If symptoms appear such as an unexplained rash, fever and cough, they should call their health care provider or urgent care facility first to avoid exposing other people.

 Measles poses the highest risk to people who have not been vaccinated, to pregnant women, infants under 12 months and people with weakened immune systems.
 You are considered immune to measles if ANY of the following apply to you:

 2. You are certain you have had the measles or;